UNewHaven-Amateur-Radio-Club/website/_pages/equipment.md

     - For any receive-only uses

 ## Antennas
 Our main antenna used to be an MFJ-1481, but unfortunately that came down with a wind storm.
-We are in the process of purchasing and installing a new HF antenna.
+We are in the process of purchasing and installing a new HF antenna, which will be the XR5 9-element Yagi from InnovAntennas

 We also have a Diamond D130J discone for a VHF and UHF, and a Nooelec GOES satellite dish for GOES16 reception (currently unused due to interference issues, which will be an eventual fox-hunt).